AK-Homberger/ESP12-TemperatureLogger/README.md

 To use the DS3231 you have to install the Adafruit RTClib with the IDE Library Manager.
+Set board to LOLIN (WEMOS) D1 R2 & mini - This board has ESP12 4MB and definitions for D1 - D12 pins

 The temperature is measured with the DS3231 internal sensor and stored in internal flash memory of ESP12 (up to 4K is possible).